Google Workspace : Collaboration + productivity apps

 This will sound familiar if you use cloud storage on the desktop, as it's how the desktop clients normally work, but the Android apps leave you to manage the process yourself.
 That's why installing a MetaCtrl app could make a lot of sense.

-Basic syncing is available for free, but paying to upgrade enables syncing of files larger than 10MB, works with multiple pairs of folders, uses smarter change detection for faster operation and drops the ads.
-There are multiple plans but they're not subscription-based, and even the do-everything Ultimate option is just a one-time payment of $14.
+Basic syncing is available for free, but paying to upgrade enables syncing of large files, works with multiple pairs of folders, uses smarter change detection for faster operation and drops the ads.
+There are multiple plans but they're not subscription-based, and even the do-everything Ultimate option is just a one-time payment.

 RescueTime not only tracks the time you spend doing different things on your computer or mobile – such as visiting particular websites or using specific apps – it does so automatically.
 Running in the background as it does, RescueTime quietly logs your activity without serving as a distraction.